 With a degree from the School of Journalism at the University of Southern California and training in culinary arts at La Varenne Ecole de Cuisine in Paris, France, Hayward was uniquely positioned to research a complex business and create an artisanal food preparation unlike any U.S. product line at the time.
 She made a leap of faith, using capital from the sale of her home for seed money and turning her parents’ spare bedroom into headquarters.
 Her grandmother’s wooden card table was both desk and conference table.
 She launched The Perfect Purée in 1988.

 Though she follows in the footsteps of her entrepreneurial father, grandfather and great-grandfather, Hayward’s business acumen is self-taught.
 For 18 months she immersed herself in industry essentials: distributor networks, suppliers, product development, processing, distribution, equipment, and packaging facilities.
 Soon, she was test marketing eight flavors.
-Hayward admits, “I was so busy developing the purees and finding production facilities and suppliers, that when I realized I would have to sell the product myself, I became petrified.”
-Once more, she called upon her inner resources to work through the impasse.
+Hayward admits, “I was so busy developing the purees and finding production facilities and suppliers, that when I realized I would have to sell the product myself I became petrified.”

-Again, the universe delivered.
-A produce company rejected her product as a stocked item but its impressed sales manager invited her to go along on a sales visit.
+As luck would have it, a produce company rejected her product as a stocked item, but it impressed a sales manager who invited her to go along on a sales visit.
 “I learned how to locate restaurant kitchens by driving around the back and finding the door next to the dumpster.
 More times than not it was the back entrance to the kitchen.
 I learned when not to visit chefs and addressed them with the proper title of ‘Chef.’
 After that, I had to learn how to sell my product.
 I was not the best at sales—too tightly wired at the time to be really good at it.”

-Now selling over 30 flavors of premium purees, specialties and blends, The Perfect Purée of Napa Valley enhances the enjoyment of food and beverages for foodservice and culinary professionals around the globe.
-Chefs, pastry chefs, bakers, mixologists and other culinary masters develop signature gastronomic works of art using its unique flavors such as Prickly Pear, White Peach, Pink Guava, Sweet Hibiscus, Tamarind and Yuzu Luxe Sour.
-“Our customers are native geniuses in their own right.
-If you were a visual artist, you’d want to have your pastels handy.
+With a flavor line-up that now boasts more than 30 flavors of premium purees, specialties and blends, The Perfect Purée of Napa Valley enhances the enjoyment of food and beverages for foodservice and culinary professionals around the globe.
+Chefs, pastry chefs, bakers, bartenders and other culinary masters develop signature gastronomic works of art using its unique flavors such as Prickly Pear, White Peach, Pink Guava, Sweet Hibiscus, Tamarind and Yuzu Luxe Sour.
+“Our customers are native geniuses.
+If you were a visual artist, you would want to have your pastels handy.
 Our reliable purees help them to create, play and make people happy,” Hayward says.

-Known worldwide for their superb quality, the products are thoughtfully sourced and sustainably packaged—claims that producers of syrups with synthetic flavor additives cannot make.
-Their customer base boasts longstanding partnerships with acclaimed fine dining restaurants, resorts and hotels, bars, cruise lines and specialty gourmet manufacturers.
-Today, The Perfect Purée of Napa Valley achieves annual double-digit growth and continues to develop new products and loyal customers.
+Known worldwide for their superb quality, the products are thoughtfully sourced and sustainably packaged.
+Their customer base boasts longstanding partnerships with acclaimed fine dining restaurants, elevated fast casual concepts, resorts and hotels, bars, cruise lines and specialty gourmet manufacturers.
+Today, The Perfect Purée of Napa Valley is the U.S. market share leader in frozen purees and continues to develop new products and loyal customers.